MicrosoftDocs/sql-docs/docs/samples/wide-world-importers-generate-data.md

 To import sample data up to the current date in the WideWorldImportersDW OLAP database:

-1. Execute the data generation logic in the WideWorldImporters OLTP database using the steps in the preceding section.
+1. Execute the data generation logic in the WideWorldImporters OLTP database by using the steps in the preceding section.
 2. If you haven't yet done so, install a clean version of the WideWorldImportersDW database.
 For installation instructions, see [Installation and configuration](wide-world-importers-oltp-install-configure.md).
 3. Reseed the OLAP database by executing the following statement in the database: